simonhf/sharedhashfile/README.md

 # SharedHashFile: Share Hash Tables Stored In Memory Mapped Files Between Arbitrary Processes & Threads

 SharedHashFile is a lightweight NoSQL hash table library written in C for Linux, operating fully in memory.
 There is no server process.
 Data is read and written directly from/to shared memory; no sockets are used between SharedHashFile and the application program.
+APIs for C, C++, & nodejs.

 ## Project Goals